 The question of where to send a child for summer day camp can be a difficult decision for parents.
 Will the kids have fun?
 Will they learn some new skills?
 Will they be excited to go back each morning?
 The answer to all of these questions with TAC Sports Camp is a resounding yes.

 My children had the opportunity to try TAC Sports camps for a few mornings over the March Break.
 With three kids ranging in age from 4 to 10, I got feedback about the camp for all their different age groups.
 I also spoke with the camp’s Director of Operations, affectionately known as Coach Adib, and had a tour of the camp facilities.

-Now, while there are lots of amazing summer camp options for kids (see our 2015 Summer Camp Guide for some incredible options organized by province), TAC happens to be one we’ve tried ourselves and are happy to recommend to others.
+Now, while there are lots of amazing summer camp options for kids, TAC happens to be one we’ve tried ourselves and are happy to recommend to others.

 Everything about the TAC Sports Camps was fun and exciting, but there were some elements that stood out as exceptional for my kids and me.

 In no particular order, here are some of our favourite things about TAC Sports Camps:

 - The coaches do a physical literacy assessment of each child at the beginning of camp and then place children in groups accordingly.